Ian Shoemaker: Eastern Washington

 In 2019, Shoemaker was hired to his first NCAA FCS position, when he was hired as the offensive coordinator and quarterbacks coach at Eastern Washington.

 In his first season, Shoemaker's offense led the NCAA FCS in total offense with an average of 524.8 yards per game, and quarterback Eric Barriere was a finalist for the Walter Payton Award, which is given to the country's top FCS player.

 In 2020, Eastern Washington's offense continued to light up the scoreboard, finishing top 5 in the country in scoring (2nd), total offense (3rd), and passing (5th).

 In his 3rd and final season at EWU, Shoemaker led the offense to a fast start once again.
 Through seven games, the Eagles were averaging 54 points a game, over 628 yards a game, and the team was 7–0, but after two straight losses in which the offense was held to nearly half of their season averages, Shoemaker resigned, stating it was a mutual separation that was in the best interest of the team.

 Hawaii

 Prior to the 2022 season, Shoemaker was hired as the offensive coordinator and quarterbacks coach on Timmy Chang's inaugural staff at Hawaii.
-It is his first experience at the Division I FBS level.
+It was his first experience at the Division I FBS level.
+During spring practices, Shoemaker worked with Chang to install an offense incorporating elements of the run-and-shoot and run-pass option concepts.
+Hawaii finished the 2022 season with a 3–10 record, averaging 342.8 yards and 19.8 points per game.
+In 2023, Shoemaker served as the co-offensive coordinator and tight ends coach.
+The Rainbow Warriors finished 5–8 that season, averaging 352.5 yards and 21.4 points per game.

+Grand Valley State

+In February 2024, Shoemaker was hired as the offensive coordinator and quarterbacks coach at Grand Valley State, replacing Matt Vitzthum.
+In his first season, the Lakers went 11–2 and advanced to the second round of the NCAA Division II playoffs before losing to Harding, 44–26.
+The team's offense totaled 5,035 yards and averaged 29.5 points per game in 2024.
+In 2025, Grand Valley State averaged 404.9 yards and 37.5 points per game.
+The Lakers went 18–5 during Shoemaker's two seasons with the program.

+Idaho

+On December 16, 2025, Idaho announced that it had hired Shoemaker as its offensive coordinator and quarterbacks coach.
+He began the position in 2026.